McSlow/bikemaintenance/README.md

 ## ⚙️ Installation
 1. Copy `custom_components/strava_bike_maintenance` into your Home Assistant `custom_components` directory (e.g. `/config/custom_components/`).
 2. Restart Home Assistant to load the integration.
-3. In Home Assistant set **Settings → System → Network → External URL** to the public HTTPS address Strava can reach (e.g. `https://example.duckdns.org`).
+3. In the Strava developer portal set the **Authorization Callback Domain** to `my.home-assistant.io` (recommended) or to the public HTTPS domain you already use for Home Assistant.
+The config flow passes through [My Home Assistant](https://my.home-assistant.io/) so the redirect works even when your instance is only reachable on your local network.
 4. Go to **Settings → Devices & Services → Add Integration**, search for **Strava Bike Maintenance**, and select it.
-   - In the Strava developer portal set the callback URL/domain to the same host followed by `/auth/external/callback` (e.g. `https://example.duckdns.org/auth/external/callback`).
 5. Enter your Strava Client ID and Client Secret.
 Authorise Home Assistant when Strava prompts you.
 6. Once linked, the integration creates devices and sensors for every bike returned by Strava.